josephthomas08/Pewlett-Hackard-Analysis/README.md

   ### The max number of mentors we can have from the pool is 1549 which gives us a 1:58 ratio, which could further differ if we go based on each title.
-This number is
-        considering every one of them will enroll for the mentorship program, hence this Number can further reduce once we have the real figure.
+This number is considering every one of them will enroll for the mentorship program, hence this Number can further reduce once we have the real figure.
-  ### The number of mentors which is 1549 we beleive is lower ratio and as a result we should consider mutiple platforms for training and recuriting extensively to fill the gap
-        created due to Silver tsuanmi
+  ### The number of mentors which is 1549 we beleive is lower ratio and as a result we should consider mutiple platforms for training and recuriting extensively to fill the gapcreated due to Silver tsuanmi
-  ### Due to consderable amount of fast paced change in technology and soft skill needs to have alternate and additional models in place to avoid similar silver tsunami
+  ### Due to consderable amount of fast paced change in technology and soft skill needs to have alternate and additional models in place to avoid similar silver tsunami situation by
-        situation by
    #### Creating online training portals customized to PW needs along with the scheduled training of 1549 potential mentors.
    #### Partner with third party trainers to have fastpaced approach in developing quality tutorials for in house proffesional development.
-     #### Partner with external resource and head hunters to bring in visionary leaders as consultants and in house strategic recruits for proactive approach to avoid such
-             a large exodus of staff which could possibly impact its market leadeship.
+   #### Partner with external resource and head hunters to bring in visionary leaders as consultants and in house strategic recruits for proactive approach to avoid sucha large exodus of staff which could possibly impact its market leadeship.
    #### Similar to online portals, local colleges and univeristies will be other avenue of partneship for community engagement to train millinials and new generations for PW Values and train them on PW products and services.
   ### The anlaysis was done with two main understanding which was the birthdate was Jan 1 to dec 31 1965 and from the list of current employees.